 If you are new to the practice (or even if you have been practicing for years), it is important to have a strong understanding of the common poses (asanas) and transitions.
 Not only to keep you safe and free from injury, but to allow for the more subtle aspects of the practice to come into effect.
 Because only when you are safe and secure in your physical body, can you become aware of the subtle shifts in breath and thought and emotion that occur throughout your practice.
 And it is in this greater awareness (of these shifts/patterns) that your yoga practice has the ability to positively impact your life off of the mat.
 So if you are constantly wondering or worrying how and where to put your what and when and why (?!), then you are not only going to miss the subtle shifts happening within, you are also likely to get hurt.

-Thinking about the classes I teach (and take as a student), I made this list of 6 Common Yoga Poses for All Students to break down the structural aspect of each pose as well as its benefits and common misalignments/issues.
+I made this list of 6 Common Yoga Poses for All Students to break down the structural aspect of each pose as well as its benefits and common misalignments/issues.
 The poses I chose aren’t necessarily the most physically challenging, but sometimes it is the more simple poses that students tend to take for granted and check out (mentally and physically).
 Remember, each pose serves a purpose.
 Even if it is to simply show you how you respond to comfort and ease: do you misinterpret it for boredom or deem it insignificant/unnecessary?
 There are endless opportunities for expanded awareness.

 As I mentioned earlier, even if you have been practicing for decades, it is important to check back in and see the poses with fresh eyes.
 Students (and teachers!) that have been practicing yoga for many years are actually more likely to become complacent and mindless within the practice and that presents a great opportunity to ask, ‘where else in my life am I becoming complacent or mindless?’